What Are Reverse Osmosis Water Filters?

 Reverse osmosis (RO) water filter

-the reverse osmosis process in purifying water.
-RO filters are capable of removing water pollutants to make
+osmosis process in purifying water.
+RO filters are capable of removing water pollutants to make water safe and

 Simple appliances like a camper's filter bottle use the RO filter as a